-An award winning biotech startup, AUM Biosciences, is hoping to address the low returns on R&D investment that currently exist in oncology drug development – with an overarching mission to improve drug availability and affordability, worldwide.
+An award winning biotech startup, AUM Biosciences, is addressing the low returns on R&D investment that currently exist in oncology drug development, with a view to improving drug availability and affordability, worldwide.

-At present, one in ten oncology drugs make it to market.
-This puts pressure on valuable R&D dollars and creates a significant gap in meeting unmet medical needs in “pharmerging” nations.
+At present, only one in ten oncology drugs make it to market.
+This puts pressure on valuable R&D dollars, elevates market prices, and creates a significant gap in meeting medical needs in “pharmerging” nations.

-In Asia this is a particular problem, with this continent accounting for more than 60 percent of all global cancer cases.
-But disparities also exist in Europe (one of the most advantaged regions), with only the UK and Germany having access to 40/55 oncology drugs, according to a report by the IQVIA Institute for Human Data Science.
+In Asia, availability and affordability is a particular problem – with this continent accounting for more than 60 percent of all global cancer cases.
+However, the issue also exists in Europe, one of the world’s most advantaged regions.

-AUM’s model aims to accelerate early phase trials, in turn saving time and overall R&D expenditure, enabling researchers to develop phase III-ready drugs that are cost-competitive globally.
+AUM’s model aims to accelerate early phase trials, in turn saving time and overall R&D expenditure.
+This will enable researchers to develop phase III-ready drugs that are cost-competitive globally.

-In doing this, AUM’s approach involves in-licensing from various partners, pre-IND or late preclinical, and exploiting regulatory and clinical infrastructures in Asia to speed up the development.
+AUM’s approach involves in-licensing from various partners – pre-IND or late preclinical – and exploiting regulatory and clinical infrastructures in Asia to speed up the development.

-As a result of these measures, researchers can expect shorter timelines and will potentially be permitted to submit smaller studies when gaining approval.
+As a result of these measures, researchers can expect shorter drug development timelines and potentially submit smaller studies when gaining approval.

 A data-driven approach

 The use of data-driven technology, like AI, will enable the firm to develop drugs more quickly and economically.
-More importantly, it will help in making informed clinical decisions at the development stages.
+Importantly, it will also help researchers make informed clinical decisions at the development stages.

-In doing so, it will place the researchers at the forefront of technology innovation and allow them to be competitive in the global arena.
+In doing so, it will place the researchers at the forefront of technology innovation and allow them to compete in the global arena.

-Mr Doshi says, “The current technologies available can be great enablers to support AUM in making informed decisions to achieve greater success”.
+“The current technologies available can be great enablers to support AUM in making informed decisions to achieve greater success,” Mr. Doshi said.

-Mr Doshi says, “We strongly believe in building robust partnerships to enhance and catalyse the development process”.
+“We strongly believe in building robust partnerships to enhance and catalyse the development process,” Mr. Doshi concluded.

 Vishal Doshi is to present at Informa’s Bio Connections Australia Conference where he will share further details of AUM’s Asia to Global mandate and how the firm has made progress towards its lofty goals.